holochain/benchmarks/README.md

 Over the time in which we built out these benchmarks we have seen standard [gas prices](https://ethgasstation.info/index.php) fluctuate between 4-90 Gwei.
 For the purposes of choosing our standard compute unit, we averaged the gas prices for the all the days of Jan 2018 before the launch of our ICO.

 ### Read vs. Write
 For both Ethereum and Holo, there is a difference in real world costs for read vs. write.
 In the case of  Ethereum all of the cost paid by participants has been shifted to write, i.e. to changing state, and all read transactions are free.
-This is despite the fact that there are real costs in the world for read operations on the Etherum, it's just that the community treats them as overhead.
+This is despite the fact that there are real costs in the world for read operations on the Ethereum, it's just that the community treats them as overhead.

 For Holo both read & write transactions will carry a cost, though read transactions will be significantly cheaper because they don't trigger as much activity on the network.
 For Holochain there are also 'uncharged' costs that the community will have to bear as overhead.
 The mostly relate to the gossip that nodes need to perform to maintain the sharding replication for resilience.

-### Cost differences between CPU/Storage/Bandwith/Memory
+### Cost differences between CPU/Storage/Bandwidth/Memory
-We recognize that different hosters have different costs associated with the different aspects of providing computing, and that therefore they will want to set pricing differentially according to the different profiles of the applications.
+We recognize that different hosts have different costs associated with the different aspects of providing computing, and that therefore they will want to set pricing differentially according to the different profiles of the applications.
 From our benchmarks below you can see that some applications are storage heavy, others are bandwidth heavy, and others are CPU intensive.
-For the purposes of this benchmark we simply lump all of this together to find a starting compute value, that we expect will be very easy for hosters to undercut.
+For the purposes of this benchmark we simply lump all of this together to find a starting compute value, that we expect will be very easy for hosts to undercut.

-### Gossip & Resillience
+### Gossip & Resilience
-A significant porition of the computing overhead in Holochain is attributable to gossip which establishes and maintains the sharded copies of all the application data.
+A significant portion of the computing overhead in Holochain is attributable to gossip which establishes and maintains the sharded copies of all the application data.
 Factoring in this cost into the Holo fuel pricing is very difficult ahead of real-world use cases.
 In our benchmarking we have recorded how much of the bandwidth use was due to gossip and simply lumped it into the total.
 When Holo launches these overhead costs may be separated out to be accounted for using other methods for more precise value accounting.

 ## Pricing Mechanics and Evolution
 ### hosts set their own prices